KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Me and my sweet friends Afi and Velda.
 They surprised me with gifts to show their appreciation for me.
 I felt so special!

 ![](djangocon-us-2025-recap-images/djangocon-us-gifts-from-afi-and-velda.jpg)
-Beautiful flowers, Harrods spiced salted caramel shortbread, a British keychain, a postcard with handritten messages
+Gifts from Afi and Velda: beautiful flowers, Harrods spiced salted caramel shortbread, a British keychain, a postcard with handritten messages

 ### Lincoln Loop Social Event